What Vanguard data show

 Notes: New enrollments are recorded based on their employer-provided hire date rather than their retirement plan enrollment date, which often comes later.
 All series are seasonally adjusted using the X-13ARIMA-SEATS method.
 The two vertical shaded bars indicate economic recessions, as identified by the National Bureau of Economic Research.

-Sources: Vanguard and U.S. Bureau of Labor Statistics, as of February 27, 2026.
+Sources: Vanguard and U.S. Bureau of Labor Statistics, as of March 27, 2026.

 What we’re seeing: Hiring has slowed for workers of all ages, but this represents a bigger challenge for younger workers trying to enter the labor force.

 About the data: The Vanguard net hires rate is the unadjusted level of net hires (new enrollments minus separations) divided by the number of all active 401(k) participants in Vanguard-administered plans.
 We sort employees into annual income groups based on their income from the preceding calendar year, with cut points in real 2025 dollars and adjusted for inflation for prior years.
+Hiring data by income group lags by two months because we must observe several paychecks before inferring income.

 We also sort workers according to their age at the beginning of the calendar year and based on the total number of employees at their respective firms.
 We report net hires rate as a three-month moving average for these granular cuts.